3:00 pm - 11:00 pm

 Black Tie / Traditional Indian Attire recommended.

-Please arrive at Jnane Tamsna by 4pm.
-The Wedding consists of a series of ceremonies and rituals, starting with the Baraat and ending with a Vidaai at the end of the evening, when the family bids farewell to the daughter.
+BRIDE'S SIDE: Please arrive at Jnane Tamsna by 3:30pm GROOM'S SIDE: Please arrive by 3:45pm.
+Arrivals are self-coordinated.
+The Wedding consists of a series of ceremonies and rituals, starting with the Baraat and ending with a Vidaai at the end: of the evening, when the family bids farewell to the daughter.
 Various events such as the Baraat and the Milni occur in the courtyard outside, before entering the Mandap.
 The main ceremonies are performed in the Mandap.
 Upon entering the Mandap, guests are free to select any open seat.
 As the Ceremony is a sacred occasion, snacks and non-alcoholic refreshments will be served in an adjacent hall throughout the rituals.
 The Feast will be held on site after the Wedding Ceremony.
 Dinner and cocktails will be served, and seating will be assigned.
 The Spectacle Afterparty follows, featuring Troupe of Dakka Marakchias, live music and Nuits Blanches.
 Cocktails and late night snacks will be served.
 Below is a breakdown of the Ceremonies.

-Known as ‘Baraat’, the groom, along with his friends and family, arrives at the wedding venue in a grand procession, rejoicing with song and dance along the way.
+Known as ‘Baraat’, Groom and Groom's friends and family, arrives at the wedding venue in a grand procession, rejoicing with song and dance along the way.
 The groom traditionally arrives on a horse.
 The Baraat is typically first attended by the Groom's friends and family.
 As their procession arrives, they are greeted by the Bride's friends and family, who join them in song and dance.
 This occurs outside of the Mandap and will kick off the wedding night's festivities.

 Varmala Varmala is the ritual in which the bride and groom exchange garlands, signifying the union.
 Hast Melap & Gaanth Bandhan Hast Melap in Sanskrit for 'Joining of the hands'.
 The Bride's right hand is placed in the Groom's right hand.
 A member of the Groom's family ties ends of their scarves together, literally 'tying the knot', or 'Gaanth Bandhan'.
 Vivaah Havan This ritual starts with lighting the sacred fire, ‘Agni’.
 The priest builds the fire in a copper bowl, chants sacred mantras and makes offerings to the sacred fire.
 Lavaan Phere The bride and groom take four rounds around the fire, each representing the different goals of life.
 The Groom takes the lead in the first three rounds.
 The Bride leads the Groom in the last round, signifying the completion of the marriage ceremony.
 Saptapadi ‘Sapta’ means ‘seven’ and ‘padi’ means ‘steps’, this ritual involves the couples taking seven steps around the sacred fire.
 The seven steps in this ritual signify seven vows of marriage.